Skip to main content

 You'll usually take azithromycin once a day.
 Try to take your medicine at the same time each day.

-Swallow tablets and capsules whole with a drink of water.
-If you are taking azithromycin capsules, take them at least 1 hour before food or 2 hours after eating.
-If you have tablets or liquid, you can take them with or without food.
+If you're taking azithromycin capsules or tablets, take them at least 1 hour before food or 2 hours after eating.
+If you're taking it as liquid, you can take it with or without food.

 The liquid can have a bitter aftertaste, so it can be a good idea to offer children a drink of fruit juice afterwards.